 John Baxter and partner Michelle, in North Adelaide, took the first step and contacted 100 neighbours, finding 15 willing to help organise activities and many more happy to come along to picnics and other events.
 They now have regular movie nights.

-Julia Henwood’s invitation brought out 20 neighbours in Glenelg East keen to connect and do more together in the new year.
+A neighbourhood group was established in Glenelg East and brought out 20 neighbours keen to connect and do more together in the new year.

 Team Colyton was kicked off by Penrith Council’s Neighbourhood Renewal Team in August 2015.
 Since then residents have worked together to improve their neighbourhood.
 They’ve had many social events, barbecues, yearly Carols, health awareness events and have planted more trees along their streets.